 Same is the case for the music of video files.
 But to get a quick idea of all these files you can put all these files in a folder and you can take the right estimate of files you are going to transfer and space you will need.
 If you deal with HD videos then be prepared for some larger size drives.
 You could only store one minute HD video in a 16Gb flash drive and about 224 minutes video in a 256GB drive.

 Similarly, there are documents and files like spreadsheets and word documents which can be stored thousands in number in a 2GB drive for students.

 For storage drives, these are the interfaces which allow the data to move in and out of the drive.
 Depending upon the speed your computer supports you can get the USB drive for yourself.
 If your machine is capable to support USB 3.0 then you can get the same speed drive.
 The difference between USb 3.0 and USB 2.0 is that the USB 3.0 transfer files 10 times faster than the USB 2.0 drive.

 Well, everyone wants a drive that is secure enough to protect the data.
 But it’s not necessary in all cases as sometimes we only Use thumb drives for transferring files from one location to other so there’s no as such security threats involved.
 But if you are using the drive for archiving files for a longer period and data is proprietary then security is a major concern.
 Different security issues can be:

 - The smaller size of drive makes the USBs prone to loose

 - The difficulty of tracking physically is restricted by companies

 - They can easily transfer malware from one machine to other

-Small size can be problem for some people but there’s no solution for that as they are made for portability, but software encryption on Windows and Mac computers and from security companies and hardware encryption makes the USB drives secure to insert malware or unauthorized access.
+Small size can be a problem for some people but there’s no solution for that as they are made for portability, but software encryption on Windows and Mac computers and from security companies and hardware encryption makes the USB drives secure to insert malware or unauthorized access.